 Entry Fees & Deadline

 Entry Fee: $250 per entry.
 Submissions are due by 11:59 p.m.
-September 25, 2023.
-Submission fee includes one RSVP to attend the People + Place Award Celebration on Tuesday, November 14, 2023, when award winners are announced.
+June 30, 2025.
+Submission fee includes one RSVP to attend the People + Place Awards Celebration on Tuesday, August 19, 2025, when award recipients are revealed.
 This is an exclusive invitation-only event for award entrants and sponsors.

 Events